Code Composer Studio

-Texas Instruments embedded processors include TMS320 DSPs, OMAP system-on-a-chip, DaVinci system-on-a-chip, Sitara applications processors, Hercules microcontrollers, Simplelink MCUs (MSP432 and Wireless connectivity microcontrollers), MSP430 and Tiva/Stellaris microcontrollers.
+Texas Instruments embedded processors include TMS320 DSPs, OMAP system-on-a-chip, DaVinci system-on-a-chip, Sitara applications processors, Hercules microcontrollers, Simplelink MCUs (MSP432 and other Wireless connectivity microcontrollers), MSP430 and Tiva/Stellaris microcontrollers.
 It also enables debugging on several subsystems such as Ducati, IVA Accelerator and PRU-ICSS.

-Code Composer Studio is primarily designed as for embedded project design and low-level (baremetal) JTAG based debugging.
-However, the latest releases are based on unmodified versions of the Eclipse open source IDE, which can be easily extended to include support for OS level application debug (Linux, Android, Windows Embedded) and open source compiler suites such as GCC.
+Code Composer Studio is primarily designed for embedded project design and low-level (baremetal) JTAG based debugging.
+Versions 4.0 to 12.8 are based on the Eclipse open source IDE, which can be easily extended to include support for OS level application debug (Linux, Android, Windows Embedded) and open source compiler suites such as GCC.
+Starting with Version 20 in December 2024, CCS is based on the Eclipse Theia platform and IDE.

 Early versions included a real time kernel called DSP/BIOS and its later inception SYS/BIOS.
 Currently, the successor to these tools, the TI-RTOS embedded tools ecosystem, is available for downloading as a free plugin to Code Composer Studio.

 History

-Originally Code Composer was a product from a company called GO DSP located in Toronto, Canada, and it was acquired by TI in 1997.
-After the acquisition, Code Composer was bundled with a real-time kernel named DSP/BIOS and its name was appended with the word Studio.
+Code Composer Studio was first developed under the name Code Composer by the software company GO DSP, located in Toronto, Canada, which was acquired by Texas Instruments in 1997.
+Integration with DSP/BIOS was added to Code Composer, and Code Composer was rebranded as Code Composer Studio.

-CCS releases up until 3.3 were based on a proprietary interface, but TI was already working in parallel on the development of an IDE based on the open-source Eclipse.
-This IDE was named Code Composer Essentials (CCE) and was designed for the MSP430 line of microcontrollers.
-This expertise was used to completely overhaul the previous CCS and starting with release 4.0 all versions are also based on Eclipse.
+CCS releases up until 3.3 were based on a proprietary interface.
+TI developed a new IDE based on the open-source Eclipse, named Code Composer Essentials (CCE), that was designed for the MSP430 line of microcontrollers.
+Beginning with release 4.0, all new versions of CCS would also use an interface based upon Eclipse.

-Code Composer was originally developed for DSP development, therefore one of its main differentiators at the time was the availability of graphical visualization tools (XY graphs, FFT magnitude and phase, constellation, raw image visualization) and support for visualizing memory in several numeric formats (decimal, floating-point).
+Code Composer was originally developed for DSP development and featured graphical visualization tools (XY graphs, FFT magnitude and phase, constellation, raw image visualization) and support for visualizing memory in several numeric formats (decimal, floating-point).

-Starting in 2015, a Cloud computing version of CCS was introduced and is part of the suite TI Cloud Tools, which also hosts Resource Explorer and Pinmux.
+In 2015, a cloud computing version of CCS was introduced and is part of the suite TI Cloud Tools, which also hosts Resource Explorer and Pinmux.